eturino/transliterate_parameterizer/README.md

 # TransliterateParameterizer

-Basic utility to transliterate and parameterize strings, based on ActiveSupport
+Basic utility to transliterate and parameterize strings, based on ActiveSupport.

 ## Installation